Inside the Ohio factory that could make or break Biden’s big solar energy push

 CBP officials have declined to say how many imports they may ultimately block, but Hoshine is the world’s largest manufacturer of a material used to produce silicon-based solar panels, making it a ubiquitous industry supplier.

-First Solar, which last year supplied about 16 percent of panels deployed in the United States, is confident it can play a bigger role, and is aiming to roughly double its global production capacity by 2023.
+First Solar, which last year supplied about 16 percent of panels deployed in the United States, is confident it can play a bigger role and is aiming to roughly double its global production capacity by 2023.

-“There’s robust demand in the U.S. market, and we’re very well positioned to serve that demand,” Chief Executive Mark Widmar said in an interview.
+“There’s robust demand in the U.S. market, and we’re very well positioned to serve that demand,” chief executive Mark Widmar said in an interview.

 But doubling its global output to about 17 gigawatts worth of panels a year still won’t meet the current U.S. pace of solar-panel installation, which could exceed 20 gigawatts this year.
 And First Solar’s panels are designed for power-utility use, not for residential rooftops.